18F/pclob/_reports/2016-02_update-on-recommendations-215-702.md

 _Text of the Board’s Recommendation:_
 The government should immediately implement additional privacy safeguards in operating the Section 215 bulk collection program.

-Board Members Rachel Brand and Elisebeth Collins did not join this recommendation.

 _Explanation for the Recommendation:_
 The Board recommended that the government immediately implement several additional